-A recent article on the CBS News website, "Some long-term healthcare policies not paying up," highlights the difficulties many owners of Bankers Life long-term care insurance policies are having trouble collecting.
+An article on the CBS News website, "Some long-term healthcare policies not paying up," highlights the difficulties many owners of Bankers Life long-term care insurance policies are having trouble collecting.
 As the article reports, and as some of our clients have experienced, Bankers Life typically gives policyholders a major run around when they make claims, often claiming not to have received documentation that has been sent in.

 Our clients have experienced similar responses, or non-responses, from Bankers Life.
 After paying in premiums for years so that their eventual need for long-term care will be covered, they have received denials for a range of invalid reasons.
 After advocacy by our firm, sometimes threatening litigation, Bankers Life has always ultimately paid up.
-In one case, they even reimbursed the clients for the attorneys fees they paid us.
+In one case, they even reimbursed the clients for the attorney fees they paid us.

 While seniors should not have to hire lawyers to assert their rights under long-term care insurance policies, our firm is ready to help when needed.